Window air conditioners are usually not fixed when broken and most often tossed and replaced.

 If you just need a quick port to add refrigerant or do some test than a screw on piercing valve will work fine.

-Screw on type valves can become loose over time and 4-5 years may need to be tightened.
+Screw on type valves can become loose over time and 4-5 years and may need to be tightened.

 Window A/C units that are fixed are usually already 3-5 years old, if not older.